 Along the way, relationships get stronger and bonds of loyalty form.
 The next thing you know, you’ve got a host of brand advocates on your hands, which only helps to expand your audience further and raise brand awareness.

 The more helpful you are to past customers, the more likely they are to do business with you again.
 Let’s say you’re a real estate agent who sold a house to a client five years ago.
-Over the years, you have sent a few emails with market information and real estate info, but the majority of your emails have taken a help rather than sell approach.
+Over the years, you have regularly sent emails with market information and real estate info, but the majority of your emails have taken a “help rather than sell” approach.

 Because of this, your client remembers your name.
-And in addition, has a positive association with you.
-When it’s time to look for a new home, you’re the realtor to call.
+And in addition, this person has a positive association with you.
+When it’s time to look for a new home, you’re the realtor they call.

 In industries like these, your customers are not likely to need your services every month, every six months, or, in some cases, not for years.
 In this situation, you want to keep in touch with past customers (and potential ones), but not in an annoying way.

-And there is little that is more annoying than hearing the same “buy, buy, buy” message when you aren’t even in the market and aren’t likely to be for a long time.
+It’s incredibly annoying to hear the same “buy, buy, buy” message when you aren’t even in the market and aren’t likely to be for a long time.
 Eventually, customers will tune out these messages.
 Or worse, unsubscribe altogether.

-As you can see, a solid content marketing strategy carries some benefits, and we’ve only scratched at the tip of the iceberg!
+As you can see, a solid content marketing strategy carries some benefits, and we’ve only scratched the top of the surface!